petesousa/yt-react-redux/README.md

-# YouTube Clone on React and Redux-Saga
+## YouTube Clone on React and Redux-Saga

-This app was created to display my skills as a React developer.
+This web app was created for the solely purpose of displaying my current skills as a React developer and does not in any way pretend to be associeated with YouTube.

+### Techniques Used

+React
+Redux-Saga
+React Router
+CSS Modules
+Layout focused on CSS Grid

-## Getting Started
+### Getting Started

 If you clone this repository the app won't work right away because the file with the YouTube API credentials is not present.